How to Bring Cold Eggs and Butter to Room Temperature Quickly

 OK… so back to I-don’t-like-to-plan-ahead me in the kitchen pulling ingredients off the shelves and realizing I need room temperature eggs and butter for my gluten-free sourdough cookie recipe… 🍪(coming soon)

-Typically it takes up to an hour or two, depending on the season and the temperature in your kitchen, to bring ingredients to room temperature … but have no fear!
+Typically it takes up to an hour or two, depending on the temperature in your kitchen, to bring ingredients to room temperature … but have no fear!
 I’ve got you covered!

 Here are some “I forgot to take out my eggs and butter and now I need cookies” warming hacks.